accessibility-exchange/co-design/src/steps/61-consultants-exit-process.md

 ---
 title: 6.1 Consultants exit process
-subtitle: If a consultant and organization realizes they are not a good fit, the consultant exits the process.
+subtitle: If a consultant and organization realize they are not a good fit, the consultant exits the process.
 ---
 ## Ideas